aybehrouz/argennon/README.md

 - By design, the Argennon blockchain is decoupled from cryptography.
 This makes Argennon a completely quantum safe cryptocurrency.
 If at any time, the cryptographic algorithms used become insecure, they could be easily upgraded.

+- In Argennon, operations are authorized by **explicit** signatures.
+This eliminates the need for approval schemes or call back patterns and encourages developers to better utilize the capabilities of digital signatures.

 - The Argennon Virtual Machine protects smart contracts from reentrancy by low level locks, while by using multiple call stacks, callback patterns could still be implemented to some extent.

 - An Argennon smart contract can safely call external smart contracts.
 There is no way that a smart contract can affect its caller.
-Even the execution resources are separated and the called smart contract can not abort the execution of its caller by using too much gas.
+Even the execution resources are separated and the called smart contract can not abort the execution of its caller by excessive gas usage.

 - Most of the arithmetic in the Argennon Virtual Machine is done using floating point operations instead of unsigned integer operations.
 This way, there will be almost no need for a word size bigger than 64 bits.
-At the same time, operations will have a bounded fractional error in contrast to integer operations that have an infinite fractional error.
+At the same time, operations will have a bounded fractional error in contrast to integer operations that could have an arbitrary fractional error.

 - The Argennon Virtual Machine has a built-in standard library.
 This standard library provides a secure and convenient way for implementing many frequently used functionalities.
 In addition, this library is updatable through the Argennon